-The Takeaway: The players stare at Lasso in bewilderment.
-They don’t know the movie “The Exorcist.”
+The Takeaway: The players stare at Lasso in bewilderment, not only for the American football reference (7-on-7 is a popular, flag football-type format), but because they also don’t know the movie “The Exorcist.”
 Why?
 “The Exorcist,” which debuted in 1973, is much more popular in America than in the United Kingdom, where it was banned from 1988 to 1999, according to The Guardian.

 This is how Ted Lasso highlights the need for localization as well.
 Every country has its own rules and regulations about what is suitable for public consumption.
 The United Kingdom once banned “The Exorcist,” meanwhile, Germany once had a long-time ban on violent video games.
 It’s important to know the lay of the land before you start your international marketing campaign.